mrcingo/roblox.py/README.rst

     async with roblox.Roblox(authorization=...) as client: # Authorization is completely optional in some cases await client.get_user(target=...) # ID or Name

+You can find more examples in the examples directory.

 Links
 ------